udacity/ud405/1.4-Development/smileyface/README.md

 # Smiley Face!

-In this exercise, we'll use `ShapeRenderer` to draw the circles and arc needed to draw a smiley face.
-We'll also use an `OrthographicCamera` and an `ExtendViewport` to frame the scene.
+Let's put together what we've learned to draw a smiley face.
+We'll use `ShapeRenderer` to draw the circles and arcs, and we'll also use an `OrthographicCamera` and an `ExtendViewport` to frame the scene.

-Check out the TODO pane to get started!
+Check out the TODOs to get started!